 - i.
-All privacy barriers consisting of walls, ceiling and floor assemblies and their appurtenances, that have been tested in accordance with ASTM designation E90-70 and meet the requirements for a 50 STC rating will be considered as meeting the requirements of this section, if installed substantially as tested and not altered by piercing, flanking or compromising air space in any way that would lower the STC rating. - Where conditions indicate that the installed construction appurtenances do not meet the noise control prescribed in this section, measurements shall be made by an independent approved sound testing expert to determine conformance or nonconformance to this section.
-For conformance to this section, measurements conducted accordance with ASTM designation E336-71 shall indicate attainment of a minimum noise isolation class (NIC) of 45 under conditions of furnished occupancy or a minimum field sound transmission class (FSCT) of 50 under unfurnished conditions before occupancy. - iii.
+All privacy barriers consisting of walls, ceiling and floor assemblies and their appurtenances, that have been tested in accordance with ASTM designation E90-70 and meet the requirements for a 50 STC rating will be considered as meeting the requirements of this section, if installed substantially as tested and not altered by piercing, flanking or compromising air space in any way that would lower the STC rating. - Where conditions indicate that the ii. installed construction o r appurtenances do not meet the noise control prescribed in this section, measurements shall be made by an independent approved sound testing expert to determine conformance or nonconformance to this section.
+For conformance to this section. measurements conducted in accordance with ASTM designation E336-71 shall indicate attainment of a minimum noise isolation class (NIC) of 45 under conditions of furnished occupancy or a minimum field sound transmission class (FSCT) of 50 under unfurnished conditions before occupancy. - iii.
 The need for such testing shall be determined by the building official and all costs incurred in said testing shall be paid by the holder of the building permit for the dwelling to be tested. - G. Firewalls.
 All dwelling units shall be isolated from each other by a firewall, ceiling or floor of at least two-hour fire resistance rating.
-If the basement is used for underground parking, the ceiling of the basement shall have a two-hour fire rating and the parking area shall have sprinkler heads installed and maintained in good working order. - H. Waste storage space. - Space shall be provided for storage of waste and refuse inside each building until the time for collection thereof.
-This shall be a fire protected waste
+If the basement is used for underground parking, the ceiling of the basement shall have a two-hour fire rating and the parking area shall have sprinkler heads installed and maintained in good working order.

-- and refuse storage space measuring four cubic feet in area for each 100 square feet of gross building area, provided however, no such space shall be required for any unit which has an attached garage. - ii.
+- H. Waste storage space. - i.
+Space shall be provided for storage of waste and refuse inside each building until the time for collection thereof.
+This shall be a fire protected waste and refuse storage space measuring four cubic feet in area for each 100 square feet of gross building area, provided however, no such space shall be required for any unit which has an attached garage. - ii.
 To be acceptably fire protected, the waste and refuse storage space must be in an enclosure or room with a onehour fire rated construction and must have sprinkler heads installed and maintained in working order.
-The heating furnace may not be located in the waste and refuse storage space. - I. Other storage provisions.
+The heating furnace may not be located in the waste and refuse storage space. - Other storage provisions.
 Additional storage area of at least 192 cubic feet for each unit shall be provided in the basements.
-Open storage (including overnight parking) outside of a garage or other permitted building of any vehicles or personal property shall be subject to the provisions of Section 4.1. - Accessory Buildings and Structures.
-No accessory buildings or structures shall be permitted except as follows: - A. A protective wall specified in Section 5.5 shall be permitted and may be used as part of a covered car shelter structure so long as such shelters do not exceed eight feet in height at their highest point. - B. A protective wall otherwise conforming to the specifications of Section 5.5 shall be permitted and may be used as part of a covered car shelter structure provided such shelters do not exceed ten feet in height at their highest and such wall and shelters are located in the front yard to act as a buffer between the dwelling units and major thoroughfares such as Evergreen Road and Eleven Mile Road.
+Open storage (including overnight parking) outside of a garage or other permitted building of any vehicles or personal property shall be subject to the provisions of Section 4.1.